SerJosh/a-fighting-chance/README.md

   - Content is responsive and displays correctly.

-- Known Bugs
+### Known Bugs

  There are several thing I have noticed throughout the creation of the project, they are not obvious errors but they are there and I would have liked to improve them if not for time constraints.

-   1. Undefined is displayed if clicked very close to the Knight choice image, but not exactly on it, resulting in an automatic loss.

-   2. The phone screen when displayed on bigger screens is much higher that I wanted, I wanted it to be more in the center.
+   1. The phone screen when displayed on bigger screens is much higher that I wanted, I wanted it to be more in the center.

-   3. The section slides go though other pages, giving you a brief (and i mean very brief) glimps of other pages as you go down the HTML code.
+   2. The section slides go though other pages, giving you a brief (and i mean very brief) glimps of other pages as you go down the HTML code.

-   4. The name was originally intended to be mandatory before going to the game page, but I left the option open if a palyer wants to choose a name or not.

-   5. When accessing the About the Game section from the Landing page, you do see the brief glimpses of other pages, but there is also a tiny little jump if you look carefully whilst going to that page.
+   3. When accessing the About the Game section from the Landing page, you do see the brief glimpses of other pages, but there is also a tiny little jump if you look carefully whilst going to that page.

-   6. The scrolling length and the awkward length of the Black Knight background image when displayed on smaller divices is also an issue of mine.
+   4. The scrolling length and the awkward length of the Black Knight background image when displayed on smaller divices is also an issue of mine.

-   7. Landscape mode can be accessed on mobile devices, which distort the game on the phone.
+   5. Landscape mode can be accessed on mobile devices, which distort the game on the phone.

-   8. When I was playing on the phone, I found I could scroll with my finger to other pages of the game, it might be useful..maybe.. but I originally didnt want that to happen.
+   6. When I was playing on the phone, I found I could scroll with my finger to other pages of the game, it might be useful..maybe.. but I originally didnt want that to happen.

+   7. I did not Know how to vaildate the inner HTML in the Javascript code, but everything seems to be working just fine.

 [Back to top](#a-fighting-chance)